 Each unit were well supplied with munitions, such as – booby traps; grenades; time fuses; mines; explosives and detonators; Sten guns; pistols; sniper rifles;

 Because of the secrecy surrounding these units the British Government did not acknowledge their existence until recently and therefore no medals were awarded to any Auxiliary Unit servicemen.
 This changed in 1996 when the Ministry of Defence authorised the award of the Defence Medal for those men who served at least three years.

 Brandon’s Aux Unit

-The following is sourced from research by Steve Woods, of Brandon Country Park.
+The following is sourced from research by Steve Woods, of Brandon Country Park (2005).

 Training was carried out every Sunday.
-On 15th September 1940 Brandon’s Aux Unit carried out their first training day, which was a joint effort with Lakenheath OB, and 12 men reported to a chalk pit on the Elveden to Bury St Edmunds road.
-Over the coming months they were taught by the regular army to prime and throw Mills bombs, dismante fuses and more especially the seven second fuse, which was commonly known as “count to five and duck”!
+On 15th September 1940 Brandon’s Aux Unit carried out their first training day, which was a joint effort with Lakenheath OB and twelve men reported to a chalk pit on the Elveden to Bury St Edmunds road.
+Over the coming months they were taught by the regular army to prime and throw Mills bombs, dismantle fuses – especially the seven second fuse, which was commonly known as “count to five and duck”!
 They were also taught how to wrap plastic explosive around rail tracks to cut 3-foot lengths of rail.